homemadearcade/zero/BACKLOG.md

 Wrap Sprite in another class called like...object instance... lol, phaser objectinstance??

 Outline Class ( for eraser and objectInstance, and camerapreview? )

+Remove LobbyState stuff in reducers?
+Form the past?

 Choose instances in relation editor
 Effect Instance id?
 Create a generelized id structure for everything.